dig-team/amie/README.md

 # AMIE

 AMIE is a system to mine Horn rules on RDF knowledge bases.
 An RDF knowledge base is a collection of facts of the form <subject, relation, object> such as <Elvis, bornIn, Tupelo>.
 AMIE can find rules accurate rules such as locatedInCity(x, y) ^ locatedInCountry(y, z) => locatedInCountry(x, z) from large knowledge bases.
+AMIE stands for Association Rule Mining under Incomplete Evidence.

 ## Dependencies